Benan-Akca/Heat-NET-BERT/README.md

 The dataset comprises pre- and post-heat treatment optical measurements of low-E glass coatings.
 Due to proprietary restrictions, it is not publicly available.
 Contact the corresponding author for dataset inquiries.
+The current dataset in the reposetory is a synthetic dataset to show the data structure of a real data.

 # 5. License